bhaskargogs/ship-operations-server/README.md

 # Ship Operations Server
-A Demo Project to perform CRUD (Create, Read, Update and Delete) operations on a ship in Spring Boot
+A Demo Spring Boot Project to perform CRUD (Create, Read, Update and Delete) operations on a ship